This creamy Instant Pot Lasagna Soup is an easy, one-pot recipe that’s hearty, comforting, and perfect for a winter night!

 Lasagna soup in Instant Pot

 One of the things I like best about the Instant Pot is it’s just one pot.
-It turns almost any meal into a one pot meal.
-And, that a means clean up is effortless and minimal.
+It turns almost any meal into a one-pot meal.
+And, that means clean up is effortless and minimal.

 - The meat and veggies are sautéed first.